jackchatelain/dotfiles/README.md

 # dotfiles
-My dotfiles for a few shells and platforms
+My dotfiles for a few shells and platforms.

+MacOS dotfiles probably don't work unless you're on Sonoma.